ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 ## Adding a new special character category

-By using the {@link module:special-characters/specialcharacters~SpecialCharacters#addItems `SpecialCharacters#addItems()`} function, you can define a new special characters category.
+You can define a new special characters category using the {@link module:special-characters/specialcharacters~SpecialCharacters#addItems `SpecialCharacters#addItems()`} function.

 <info-box warning>
     The "All" category name is reserved by the plugin and cannot be used as a new name for special characters category.
 </info-box>

-Let's create a simple plugin that provides the `Emoji` category in the special characters dropdown.
+For example, the following plugin adds the `Emoji` category in the special characters dropdown.

 ```js
 import Plugin from '@ckeditor/ckeditor5-core/src/plugin';